aisola/ObjectWeb/README.md

 Make sure to read the LICENSE.

 ### Features
 + Pure Python 2.6/2.7 with reliance on third party libraries.
-+ Supports CGI and WSGI standards.
++ Supports CGI and WSGI standards. (&& Google App Engine...
+Maybe.)
 + A nice debug feature to help with 500 Internal Errors.
 + Allows the use of external libraries without interfering.
 + Map your URLS to request paths using regular expressions.